 I’ve struggled with money, money anxiety, and feeling of never having enough, which began when I moved to NYC and “freelanced” as a tutor and babysitter to make ends meet while I looked for a job.
 It took me half a year to land my first full time job, but that was $14/hr for the first 3 months, only going up to a whooping salary of $37k/yr.
-In NYC.

 I worked as a tutor 3 nights a week, pulling in basically another whole paycheck, and hustled my way through life for the next year and a half.
 Because of the way I started, even though I switched jobs multiple times, and my salary has gone up every time, I am left with sense of dread and anxiety about money, and whether I will ever have enough.
 Even with a fairly decent nest egg I have (mostly in my investment account), I am still afraid.